SegiH/WatchList/README.md

 # WatchList
-WatcHList application that lets you track movies and TV
+WatchList application that lets you track movies and TV

 Requirements: WatchList-Backend service (See my other repo)

+This app has the ability to search IMDB for a movie or TV show within the API if you provide a RapidAPI IMDB key on the backend service.
+See the README on my WatchList-Backend repo for details.

 1. npm install
 1. ionic build